gitIntruder/pegcom7dtd/README.md

 - [Increased Inventory Space](#increased-inventory-space)

 ## Item Stack Increase
+- The stack size has been updated for the following Items.

 | Item Type       | Item                            | Default Stack | New Stack |
 |-----------------|---------------------------------|:-------------:|:---------:|